Skip to main content

 Silent failures

 The service stays up, but outputs degrade.
+This includes hallucinations and prediction drift.

 Data-dependent failures

-The system fails only on certain slices:
+The system fails only on certain slices, such as specific customer segments or long prompts.

 Cost failures